14 Hot Beaches in Cabo, Mexico: A Beach-Hopping Guide!

 1) Medano Beach

-A two-mile expanse of coarse golden sand stretching from the marina in Cabo San Lucas, Medano Beach is also the best place to swim in Cabo.
+This two-mile expanse of coarse golden sand, stretching from the marina in Cabo San Lucas is also the best place to swim in Cabo.
+The tequila-clear turquoise waters are usually calm, with very little surf.

+It’s one of the top areas to stay in Cabo.
 Several luxury hotel, timeshare and villa resorts have staked out prime real estate here (including two lovely Pueblo Bonito resorts).

 Restaurant-bars galore (known for their all-day happy hours) are squeezed in beside parasailing, jet ski, boogie boarding, kayak and other water sports rental shacks.

-Water taxi boats also pick up bikini- and shorts-clad guests on Medano Beach for trips to Land’s End.
+Water taxi boats also pick up bikini- and shorts-clad guests on Medano Beach for trips to Landโs End.

 For people-watching and good times, plunk yourself down at a table in the sand and order a 2-for-1 margarita or beer.
 Chairs at some bars are like short loungers, so you can even work on your tan at the same time.

-And don’t forget to check what the beach vendors are selling!
-Silver jewelry, colorful Mexican blankets, hats, beach cover-ups…
+And donโt forget to check what the beach vendors are selling!
+Silver jewelry, colorful Mexican blankets, hats, beach cover-upsโฆ

 Pro tip for enjoying Medano Beach